 Learn more about the Moderne CLI in our documentation and blog.

-Code collaboration across your entire codebase with Moderne DevCenter
+Collaboration across entire codebases with Moderne DevCenter

 Areas of the dashboard can be customized to provide business impact and code health metrics of the projects your leadership teams care most about.
 You can choose the relevant metrics, parameters and visualizations to show for each level of your organization.
 But just as importantly, the dashboard is the driver of automated upgrades and fixes with just a push of a button.

-With the Moderne Platform, organizations with large code bases are now able to be hyper-efficient with code change-campaign management.
+With the Moderne Platform, organizations with large code bases are now able to be hyper-efficient with code modernization, migration, and security projects.
+Developers can search and transform code in real-time, ridding code of bad patterns, vulnerable dependencies, and older framework versions at speed—making sure they never come back.
+This provides greater cost efficiency and better use of developer resources.
 You can channel your development teams’ energy into creativity and driving innovation for your business and customers.

 - Moderne Platform Editions - Work on an organization’s codebase with horizontal scalability.
 Use the secure Moderne SaaS Platform along with the Moderne CLI for mass code refactoring and analytics.
 Standard and Enterprise editions are available.